What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

-An eye exam at The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates can reveal whether scleral lenses are appropriate for you.
+An eye exam at Drs.
+Farkas, Kassalow, Resnick & Associates can examine your eyes and determine whether scleral lenses are appropriate for you.

 What is Corneal Dystrophy?

 Corneal dystrophy refers to a group of genetic and often progressive eye diseases characterized by the accumulation of abnormal material in at least one of the five layers of the cornea.